Browse by . . .

 Far from formalism, this painting fosters illusion.
 In one corner piece for his 2007 gallery show, each small white square has a large red dot at its center.
 Somehow the squares grow slightly smaller as they near a natural vanishing point, in the ceiling.
 Again a physical object encourages visual access, without losing its physical clarity.
 Yet even its semblance of geometry remains imperfect.
 At least one square is missing its dot.

-Ryman's work does not sit in the corner like a child in need of discipline.
-He makes painting into architecture and back again.
-He also locates a place between painting and sculpture.
+Ryman's work, like wood for Martha Clippinger or stone for his mother, Merrill Wagner, does not sit in the corner like a child in need of discipline.
+He makes painting into sculpture and back again in wood, like David Ersser.
+He also locates a place between painting and architecture.
 Two painted rectangles hang on the wall, but in one a succession of angled wood fragments suggests a magnetic field.
 Another has swirls of paint but the thick support of a formalist's painting as object.
 The paint's brightness interrupts white and unpainted areas, adding to the sense of a shifting visual center.

 Is sculpture trying too hard to be painting?
 Maybe, but much of the best work heads right back to the floor.
 In one piece, three sets of wood frames stand back to back, growing smaller as they converge toward the wall.
 They may allude to three-part mirrors in a fitting room or to a painting's stretcher.
 They also look at first like public sculpture—until they, too, find their specificity in the site.
 One can walk around them or enter them, but only in the mind's eye.